Your Complete Guide to Mental Health Days

 When we created National Mental Health Break in 2019 and wrote this guide, we focused on a scenario so many of us can relate to: Feeling burned out at work.

 We asked companies and employees to collectively band together and take a break to prioritize their mental health.
 And on May 15, 2019: We saw 14,000 people around the world and 70+ major companies join us in stepping away from work to do something relaxing or refreshing.
 We were blown away.

-But a year later: A lot has changed.
+But even just a few years later: A lot has changed.

-We’re in the middle of a devastating global pandemic, and in the grips of an economic and unemployment crisis too.
+We’re still grappling with a devastating global pandemic, and in the grips of an economic and unemployment crisis too.
+So many of us are navigating grief, loss, anxiety, and more.
 This unprecedented situation touches the fabric of all our lives—and it’s no surprise that it’s leading to a mental health crisis as well.

 Since the pandemic began, our survey shows that 52% of people report that their mental health has worsened, and 70% of people cite the top reason as “uncertainty about the future.”

 Since the pandemic began, 52% of people report that their mental health has worsened.